Our child safety code of conduct

 - share a room with a child without anyone else present

-- bully or harass a child or any other person
+- bully, harass or discriminate against a child or any other person

 - act in a manner that breaches a child’s privacy or confidentiality

-- be intoxicated with alcohol or any other drug in the presence of a child or young person
+- be impaired with alcohol or any other drug in the presence of a child or young person

 - act in a manner that puts a child or young person at risk of any form of abuse or violence